SenthilNayagan/senthilnayagan.github.io/_posts/programming/rust/2022-07-19-rust-ownership-and-borrowing.markdown

 title:  "Rust’s Ownership and Borrowing Enforce Memory Safety"
 subtitle: "How does Rust guarantee memory safety?
 Rust's ownership feature is a novel idea, yet tricky to understand at first, but it gets easier the more we work on it."
 image: assets/images/posts-cover-images/rust_ownership_borrowing.jpeg
+beforetoc: "Rust is a great choice when performance matters and it solves pain points that bother many other languages, resulting in a significant step forward with a steep learning curve."
+toc: true
 author: senthil
 date:   2022-07-19 13:50:10 +0530
 tags: [ 'programming', 'rust', 'memory-management' ]